 Rather than giving loans, these banks buy assets on behalf of the clients.
 They then lease it to the same client.
 The ownership rests with the bank.
 After the end of the lease period, the customer gets ownership of the property.

-Also, when Islamic banks invest in a business, they don’t charge interest.
+Also, Islamic banks don’t charge interest when investing in a business.
 Instead, they go for profit sharing (Mudarabah).

 Is Islamic Finance Crisis Proof?